anthonycoffey/property-manager-pro/memory-bank/activeContext.md

         - Updated `functions/src/callable/processPublicCampaignLink.ts` to create invitation documents with `organizationIds: [campaignData.organizationId]` (an array with one element) instead of a single `organizationId` string.
 This aligns with `systemPatterns.md` and how `signUpWithInvitation.ts` expects to process it for resident roles.
         - Added more robust entry-point logging and a top-level try-catch in `signUpWithInvitation.ts` to diagnose very early exits.
 This helped confirm the previous fixes were working and led to the identification of the `organizationIds` issue.
     - **Result:** The public campaign sign-up flow is now working correctly, with users able to sign up and have their roles and profiles properly established.
-- **Phoenix Integration:** (Ongoing) Job querying, service request dispatch, services querying.
-- **Custom GPTChat Model Integration:** (Ongoing) The migration of the rescuelink chatbot into this app is complete.
-Further integration steps are ongoing.
+- **Custom GPTChat Model Integration (Completed 2025-05-31):** The migration of the rescuelink chatbot into this app is complete and integrated for all user roles.
-- **Dashboard Data Visualizations & Statistics:** (Ongoing) Initial implementations.

 ## 2. Recent Changes & Activities